The King Island scheelite mine has a long and distinguished history.

 The deposit was first discovered in 1911 when a prospector named Tom Farrell searched the area for tin.
 He soon realised that the outcropping mineralisation found near the beach was in fact scheelite, and that a significant deposit existed under shallow sand cover.

 In 1917 the King Island Scheelite Development Company N.L. was incorporated, and a plant capable of treating 200 tonnes of ore per week was constructed.
-Operations were however closed down in mid 1920, following a collapse in tungsten prices.
+Operations were however closed in mid-1920, following a collapse in tungsten prices.

 In 1947 the company voluntarily wound up, and was reconstructed as King Island Scheelite (1947) Ltd. The Korean War of the early 1950s helped to maintain the price of tungsten at healthy levels, and the creation of strategic stockpiles in the US and other countries also meant that market conditions were good for producers.
 After the war and following the completion of building the stockpiles, the price of tungsten declined, ultimately forcing the King Island mine onto a care and maintenance basis in August 1958.
 The mine reopened on a limited basis in early 1960, with again the Vietnam War helping to support prices during the 1960s.